-- (a) Any person suffering depredation may: - (1) Exercise all reasonable measures to alleviate such damage not including injuring or killing wildlife except in cases where the offending animal poses an immediate threat of death or injury to any person; - (2) After resorting to such relief, as is provided in this subsection, file a written report with the director advising him of the damage suffered, the species of animals causing such damage and any abatement actions that have been or are being taken. - (b) Upon the filing of a report by a person suffering depredation under this section, the director shall forthwith order an investigation, report and recommendation by an employee trained in the handling of wild animal depredations.
-The complainant shall be informed of the results of the report and any recommended action to be taken. - (c) If removal of animals is found to be necessary to prevent further damage, the Natural Resources Committee may: - (1) With the approval of the Business Council, establish special seasons and/or special bag limits and either set reduced fees or waive any or all permit fees required by this Chapter for the taking of such wildlife; - (2) Issue a special permit for the taking of such wildlife to the property owner suffering damage, if the director determines that the method authorized by subsection 4-1-218(a)(1) is impractical.
+(a) Any person suffering depredation may:

+- (1) Exercise all reasonable measures to alleviate such damage not including injuring or killing wildlife except in cases where the offending animal poses an immediate threat of death or injury to any person; - (2) After resorting to such relief, as is provided in this subsection, file a written report with the director advising him of the damage suffered, the species of animals causing such damage and any abatement actions that have been or are being taken. - (b) Upon the filing of a report by a person suffering depredation under this section, the director shall forthwith order an investigation, report and recommendation by an employee trained in the handling of wild animal depredations.
+The complainant shall be informed of the results of the report and any recommended action to be taken. - (c) If removal of animals is found to be necessary to prevent further damage, the Natural Resources Committee may: - (1) With the approval of the Colville Business Council, establish special seasons and/or special bag limits and either set reduced fees or waive any or all permit fees required by this Chapter for the taking of such wildlife; - (2) Issue a special permit for the taking of such wildlife to the property owner suffering damage, if the director determines that the method authorized by subsection 4-1-218(a)(1) is impractical.
 The edible portions of all such wildlife taken by the person suffering damage shall be turned over to the director for delivery to a public institution, charitable organization or for the non-commercial use of a tribal member or tribal Indian organization; or, - (3) Direct a natural resources enforcement officer to trap, capture, or otherwise take such wildlife for removal. - (d) The natural resources enforcement officers shall provide technical advice and shall assist in the necessary anti-depredation measures established by the Natural Resources Committee.

-- (e) Uncontrolled dogs that are pursuing, harassing, attacking or killing game animals, game birds or other protected wildlife may be taken into custody or destroyed if necessary, by any department personnel.
-Department personnel who take into custody or destroy a dog pursuant to this subsection are immune from civil or criminal liability arising from their actions. - (f) It shall be unlawful for any person to kill or injure any deer, elk, moose, or big horn sheep involved in a depredation or nuisance situation unless expressly authorized by this Chapter or the Business Council.
+- (e) Uncontrolled dogs that are pursuing, harassing, attacking, or killing game animals, game birds or other protected wildlife may be taken into custody or destroyed if necessary, by any department personnel.
+Department personnel who take into custody or destroy a dog pursuant to this subsection are immune from civil or criminal liability arising from their actions. - (f) It shall be unlawful for any person to kill or injure any deer, elk, moose, or big horn sheep involved in a depredation or nuisance situation unless expressly authorized by this Chapter or the Colville Business Council.
 Nothing in this section shall be construed as prohibiting the taking of any wildlife by persons lawfully authorized to do so by regulation or permit.

-4-1-219 Nuisance Animals
+4-1-219 Nuisance Animal

-The director may establish procedures for the abating of nuisance animals on the Colville Reservation, and/or the taking and destroying of injured animals, subject to the approval of the Natural Resources Committee.
-Any person who has knowledge of animals that are creating the nuisance or injured shall contact the director.
-The definition of "nuisance animals" shall be by regulation.
+The director may establish procedures for the abating of nuisance animals on the Colville Reservation, and/ or the taking and destroying of injured animals, subject to the approval of the Natural Resources Committee.
+Any person who has knowledge of animals that are creating a nuisance or injury shall contact the director.
+Nuisance animal means any native, non-native, deleterious exotic wildlife, or domesticated animal that endangers the life or health of wildlife, or substantially interferes with Tribal Members, their property, and/or their ability to utilize Tribal lands.